Old Punch Bowl: History

 The condition of the main building deteriorated in the early 20th century as it passed through more owners.
-In 1929, a Mrs E. Messer and her husband bought the two houses in quick succession, and also acquired the farmyard, barns and associated buildings.
+In 1929 a Mrs E. Messer and her husband bought the two houses in quick succession, and also acquired the farmyard, barns and associated buildings.
 They converted the main building into a single entity again, and oversaw a wide-ranging restoration which brought much of the old timber-framing into view again.
 Urgent structural repairs were carried out as well.
 Later in 1929, the Messers sold the building to a Captain L. Young, who applied to change its function from residential to commercial use.
 Significant work was undertaken to alter the building and its surroundings to create a tearoom with a rural ambience.
 The interior was opened out, a single entrance door was created, the old barns and outbuildings were either removed or integrated with the main building, and 0.5 acre of ornamental gardens were planted.
 The large chimney breast which now dominates the north face of the building was also added as part of these alterations, which took place in 1930.
 During that year, it reopened as "Ye Olde Punch Bowle" tearoom.

 The tearoom had a short life but was successful and popular, especially during the Second World War when it doubled as a military mess, dance-hall and YMCA meeting place.
 It was sold for £2,500 in 1952 to National Provincial Bank, who refurbished it and converted it into a bank branch.
 The alterations were sympathetic to the building's style: wood from an ancient demolished church at Treyford near Midhurst was used for internal fittings, and the entrance doorway and an extension at the rear were built of local stone.
 The extension, a large single-storey office, was built in 1963 and looked out over the remaining section of what used to be the tearoom's gardens and ponds.
 The bank attempted to maintain the character and ambience of the building by filling the rooms with rare antiques; staff often had to rebuff tourists who wanted to buy them.

 National Provincial Bank and Westminster Bank merged in the 1960s to form National Westminster Bank, and the branch was renamed accordingly.
 Although a larger branch was opened a short distance away on The Boulevard, the original branch stayed open until 1992.
 The freehold of the property was then bought by Greene King Brewery, who converted it into a public house and reinstated the name "The Old Punch Bowl".
 Internal and external alterations were made, including the removal of the bank's stone-built extension; this was replaced by outside seating and a patio area.

-The Old Punch Bowl was listed at Grade II* by English Heritage on 21 June 1948; this defines it as a "particularly important building of more than special interest" and of national importance.
+The Old Punch Bowl was Grade II* listed by English Heritage on 21 June 1948; this defines it as a "particularly important building of more than special interest" and of national importance.
 It is one of twelve Grade II* structures, and 100 listed buildings of all grades, in the Borough of Crawley.